avict18/js-library/README.md

 <h2 id="about-the-project"> About The Project</h2>

 <p align="justify">
-This is a local hosted file transer system where one device acts a s a server in the local
+This is a local hosted file transer system where one device acts a s a server in the local network

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)